Cratis/Chronicle/Documentation/get-started/quickstart/console.md

 ### Reducer

-If you don't need the power of a **Reactor** and you're only interested in producing the correct current state, a **Reducer** does just that.
-Very similar to a **Reactor** in many ways, but you don't have to think about the database; Chronicle will take care of that part for you.
+If you don't need the flexibility of a **Reactor** and are only interested in producing the correct current state, a **Reducer** is the ideal choice.
+It functions similarly to a **Reactor** but abstracts away the database management, allowing Chronicle to handle it for you.

-Lets start by defining a read model that will be used in the reducer.
+Let's begin by defining a read model that will be used in the reducer.

 {{snippet:Quickstart-Book}}